 Advocacy

-Advocating For The Rehabilitation Profession Since 1949We are MRA, We Are Advocacy Training Networking Global Solutions
+Advocating for Rehabilitation Services and Rehabilitation Professionals since 1949We are MRA, We Are Advocacy Training Networking Statewide Opportunities

 Our Mission